needle-mirror/com.unity.entities/Documentation~/system_update_order.md

     4. Optionally add them to one of the default world groups
 4. Return list of unhandled systems to DefaultWorldInitialization.

+> [!NOTE]
-**Note:** the ECS framework finds your ICustomBootstrap implementation by reflection.
+> The ECS framework finds your ICustomBootstrap implementation by reflection.

 ## Tips and Best Practices